SeniorDesign2022/phit-test/README.md

 # Initial Setup
 Only do these steps if this is your first time working on the project.

+## Set up the virtual environment
+First, install virtual environment if you do not have one.
+To install, run `pip install virtualenv`.

+Cd into the directory that you have cloned the repository to.
+Then, you can set up a virtual environment by running `virtualenv venv`.
+This will create a virtual environment named "venv".

+To start (activate) the virtual environment, which you hae to do before you start working on the project or following through the next steps, run `source venv/bin/activate`.

+To leave (deactivate) the virtual environment, run `deactivate`.

 ## Dependencies
 Activate virtual environment and run the following command to install all dependencies as outlined in requirements.txt.
 Run `python -m pip install -r requirements.txt`